khulnasoft/tracker/docs/tutorials/k8s-policies.md

-# Working with Tracee Policies on Kubernetes
+# Working with Tracker Policies on Kubernetes

 ## Prerequisites